Increase performance

 How do teams get out of the benchmark valley?

-At first glance, it is usually not clear how companies get out of a slump.
-This is because poor performance can have many causes, which are often interlinked:
+At first glance, it is usually not clear how companies will emerge from the trough.
+Because lack of performance can have many causes, which are often interconnected:

-Because poor performance can have these and many other causes, there are no catch-all solutions.
-What helps is an unbiased look at the problems.
+Because poor performance can have these and many other causes, there are no blanket solutions.
+What helps is an unbiased view of the problems.

 How can companies improve their performance?